 - MSC Seascape

 They are visually stunning ships with a guest capacity of over 5000.
-As sister ships, MSC Seaview and MSC Seaside sail the Mediterranean in the summer before heading to the Caribbean for winter.
+As sister ships, MSC Seaview and MSC Seaside sail the Mediterranean in the summer before heading to the Caribbean and the private island paradise of MSC Ocean Cay for winter.

-MSC Seashore and its sister ship, Seascape, are slightly bigger than the Seaside class ships above.
+MSC Seashore and its sister ship, Seascape, are slightly more extensive than the Seaside class ships above.
 And therefore, these ships have been classed as MSC Seaside EVO (meaning “evolution”).

 They are more environmentally friendly and have a slightly larger capacity (around 5400 guests) than MSC Seaside and MSC Seaview.